naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.6.QoS.md

     * Measure traffic over time and compare to a configured policing rate
     * Allow for bursting traffic during slow times
     * Discard excess messages or remark for discard later if congestion occurs downstream

+On the customer side of the link the network administrator can use a shaper to slow traffic to match the SP agreed amount.
+The shaper slows traffic by queuing packets and then scheduling packets based on the shaping rate.

+#### Shaping with LLQ and CBWFQ